How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 Treatment of white plaque

-To permanently get rid of white bloom, it is necessary to provide the plant with the correct treatment:
+To get rid of white plaque forever, it is necessary to provide the plant with proper treatment:

-The easiest way to cure a houseplant is to use chemicals.
-They actively stop the growth of fungi, adversely affecting it.
+The easiest way to cure a houseplant is with chemicals.
+They actively stop the growth of fungi, having a detrimental effect on it.
 And the plant is helped in the form of protection and treatment.

-Today there are a lot of chemicals, some of them: Topaz, Previkur, Fundazol and many others.
+There are a lot of chemicals today, some of them are: Topaz, Previkur, Fundazol and many others.

 Folk remedies against powdery mildew

-Please note that folk remedies are not able to cure the advanced stage of the disease.
-Such measures are carried out as a prophylaxis or for the treatment of the initial stages of the disease:
+Please note that folk remedies cannot cure the advanced stage of the disease.
+Such measures are carried out as prophylaxis or to treat the initial stages of the disease:

-With the right approach to treatment, as well as with timely action, it is possible to defeat powdery mildew and cure your favorite plant.
+With the right approach to treatment, as well as timely measures, it is possible to defeat powdery mildew and cure your favorite plant.

 Pay attention to the video